palantir/conjure/docs/spec/conjure_definitions.md

 Field | Type | Description
 ---|:---:|---
 http | `string` | **REQUIRED** The operation and path for the endpoint.
-It MUST follow the shorthand `<method> <path>`, where `<method>` is one of GET, DELETE, POST, or PUT, and `<path>` is a [PathString][]. markers | List[`string`] | List of types that serve as additional metadata for the endpoint.
-If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition. auth | [AuthDefinition][] | The authentication mechanism for the endpoint.
+It MUST follow the shorthand `<method> <path>`, where `<method>` is one of GET, DELETE, POST, or PUT, and `<path>` is a [PathString][]. auth | [AuthDefinition][] | The authentication mechanism for the endpoint.
 Overrides `default-auth` in [ServiceDefinition][]. returns | [ConjureType][] | The name of the return type of the endpoint.
 The value MUST be a type name that exists within the Conjure definition.
 If not specified, then the endpoint does not return a value. args | Map[`string` &rarr; [ArgumentDefinition][]&nbsp;or&nbsp;[ConjureType][]] | A map between argument names and argument definitions.
 If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition.
 Furthermore, if a `string` the argument will default to `auto` [ArgumentDefinition.ParamType][].